 Acne scars fall into two broad categories.
 Raised scars protrude out from the skin’s surface.
 Depressed scars form a pit or dent in the skin.
 There are various types of acne scars within these categories, including ice pick scars, boxcar scars and rolling scars.

 Acne scars can be stubborn, but there are many treatments that can help improve their appearance.
-Many people have a mix of different types of scars that require a combination of treatment modalities to achieve the best possible result.
+Many people have a mix of different types of scars that require a combination of treatment modalities.

 Hypertrophic & Keloid Scarring